 Tide Logo

 If your business was registered in the last 3 months and not yet trading, we may ask you for proof that you plan for it to operate.
-This is nothing to worry about – one strong document could be sufficient.
+This is nothing to worry about – one strong document could be all we need.

 This guide shows you how to: